Effective mass: 10/11g

 - Tungsten-alloy balance weight.
 Extra-low inertia design assists warp riding.

-- Underslung weight housing corrects centre of gravity and provides non-reflective tone-arm termination.
+- Underslung weight housing corrects gravity centre for non-reflective tonearm termination

 - Swivelling damped output socket minimises vibration transmission in sub-chassis use.